 In 1253 under King Tran Thai Tong, the Imperial Academy was expanded and accepted even the children of commoners who had outstanding academic abilities.

 In 1484, King Le Thanh Tong organized an exam and set up steles for those who passed the doctorate exam.

 Under the Nguyen Dynasty, another Imperial Academy was built in Hue when they moved the capital there.
-Since then, the Temple of Literature was repaired, restored, and preserved to this day.
+Since then, the Temple of Literature has been repaired, restored, and preserved.

 The Van Mieu – Quoc Tu Giam relic complex is currently located in more than 54000 square meters, including many different small architectural works.

 The entire relic is separated from the outside space by malleable bricks.
-And the inside is divided into five layers of space, with each layer has different architectural works.
+And the inside is divided into five layers of space, with each layer having different architectural works.

 After many renovations, this relic complex includes Ho Van, Van Mieu Gate, Dai Trung Mon, Khue Van Pavilion, Thien Quang well, Doctor stele, Dai Thanh Mon, and Thai Hoc house.

 Things to see at the Temple of Literature

 After more than ten centuries, Van Mieu Quoc Tu Giam still retains its ancient appearance with many high-value architectural works.

 The complex is divided into five zones, and each area has separating walls and a gate.

 Van Mieu Mon (Van Mieu Gate)

 Our trip started at Van Mieu Gate, a two-story gate architecture with three doors.
 The upper floor has three letters that indicate the name “Van Mieu Mon” in ancient Chinese characters.

 Dai Trung Mon (Great middle gate)

 After Van Mieu gate, we headed to Dai Trung Mon, the second gate of the Temple of Literature.

 This gate consists of 3 compartments built on a high brick foundation and roof tiles in ancient communal houses.

 Before and after Dai Trung Mon is a spacious area with trees and small parallel roads, creating a sense of depth, elegance, and quietness.